ChyuuMC/chyuumc.github.io/_posts/2022-10-01-travel-cz-train.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
 lng_pair: howtogetaroundinczechrepublicviatrain
-title: "How to get around in Czech Republic (via train)?"
+title: "How to get around in Czech Republic (via train)? 🚂"

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml